DGAP-Public Voting Rights: GEA Group Aktiengesellschaft (english) () | aktiencheck.de

 3. Details of person subject to the notification obligation

-Name: City and country of registered office: BT Pension Scheme Trustees London, United Kingdom United Limited Kingdom
+Name: City and country of registered office: BT Pension Scheme Trustees London United Kingdom Limited

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.